-The 1950’s were a time in North America in which the main cause of death for males under 65 was: heart attacks.
-This was true for every place on this continent except for this little town in the state of Pennsylvania called: Roseto.
-Well the rest of the country was getting put on cholesterol lowering drugs and told to cut out fat, cholesterol, and salt from their diets, Roseto’s population was doing the exact opposite.
+The 1950s were a time in North America in which the main cause of death for males under 65 was: heart attacks.
+This was true for every place on this continent except for this little town in Pennsylvania called: Roseto.
+Well, the rest of the country was getting put on cholesterol-lowering drugs and told to cut out fat, cholesterol, and salt from their diets, Roseto’s population was doing the exact opposite.

-They were eating a lot of meat, eggs, very little to no carbs, tones of fats (41% of their diet was fat), lard, and lots of salt.
-These citizens had zero people with heart disease, not a single person had a heart attack in Roseto.
+They were eating many types of meat, eggs, very little to no carbs, tons of fats (41% of their diet was fat), lard, and lots of salt.
+These citizens had zero people with heart disease.
+Not a single person had a heart attack in Roseto.
 Not only that, but people were also experiencing the following:

 - No alcoholism

 - Not one person had a single peptic ulcer.

 This was not only due to a healthy diet.
 There were other external factors the sociologist John Bruhn had seen.
 Most of the town were immigrants, mostly from Italy that led to very social lives.
 The whole town worked together as a society.
 It was common to see three generations living under one roof.
 Everyone would stop and take the time to visit with their fellow community members.
 They would cook for one another in their backyards.
 They all went together to mass at Our Lady of Mount Carmel, and Bruhn had seen this unifying and calming effect from the Church.
 He counted 22 separate civic organizations in a town of just two thousand people.
 They picked up on the community’s particular egalitarian ethos, which discouraged the wealthy from flaunting their success and helped the unsuccessful obscure their failures.